 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you're trying to get to the bottom of high memory or CPU use or database contention on CFML servers, you may be missing a seemingly innocuous but deadly invader (or many of them, really.
+And I may revise the content as necessary.If you're trying to get to the bottom of high memory or CPU use or database contention on CFML servers, you may be missing a seemingly innocuous but deadly invader (or many of them, really.
 Many more than you may ever dream.)
 If you're focusing only on "what are my long running requests?" or wondering "Why does CF have a memory leak?", you may be looking at the wrong problem.

 What if the problem isn't really a "leak" at all, nor "poorly performing code", nor "CF being unable to scale", but instead what if it's really all due thousands or millions of page requests, which (worse) are likely creating (unexpectedly ) thousands or millions of sessions and client variables, each day?
 They may even be something you're causing (but more likely not).
 It's a pernicious problem that many never even fathom, or may dismiss too readily.

 So what kind of automated traffic may be hitting your site?

 There are many more than you may think, and on the surface they may all seem innocent enough.

 First are search bots , which may be visiting your site many times a day to check on your content, to index it so that people can use those search engines and find your content.
 These may be outside search bots (Google, Bing, Yahoo, and more) or perhaps internal ones (like a Google search appliance).
 Search engines are good, right?
 They help people find your content.
 And the search engine spiders need to visit your site to see what you have, and know when it's updated.
 But the impact (and volume) may be far greater than you realize.